Swedish composer John Fernstrom [1897-1961] wrote eight string quartets. The sixth and eighth quartets are both fine, mature works.

 Not sure why, but I was actually expecting something avante-garde from Fernstrom; maybe I had him confused with Ferneyhough, but I was so wrong.
 His music has a timeless quality, I wouldn’t try to put a label on it.
 I found it to be terrifically positive, and uplifting.

 This music is available on at least two discs.
-My review copy is on Naxos, by the Vlach Quartet, containing quartets 3, 6 and 8, at a very reasonable price.
-Another disc, by the Lysell Quartet contains quartets 4, 6, 7 and 8.
-This is quite pricey.
-The Vlach is on Spotify and there are some individual movements on youtube.
+My review copy is on Naxos, by the Vlach Quartet, containing quartets 3, 6 and 8, at a reasonable price.
+Another disc, by the Lysell Quartet contains quartets 4, 6, 7 and 8 – this is quite pricey.
+The Vlach is on Spotify and there are some individual movements on YouTube.
+Most of Fernstrom’s quartets are on earsense.

 Listenability: Non-confronting, melodic music that would fit into any collection.